 As always Ana Nebreda gives us good words on her blog about children's literature, with a special mention to the author and one of her little readers.
 Don't miss it!

 Narrator, actress and writer, a lover of the word in all its possibilities, she has won some literary prizes and has published children's books translated into several languages.
-Illustrated albums such as: Who can beat the wind? ed.
-OQO; We are will not see, ed.
+Illustrated albums such as: Who Can Beat the Wind? ed.
+OQO; We are not to see, ed.
 Galaxy; The Street of the Pot, ed.
-OQO; Old ladies, ed.
+OQO; Old Ladies, ed.
 OQO; Magic, ed.
 OQO; O Arco da Vella, Xerais Editions; Thanks!, ed.
 The Fragatina; Someone from Somewhere, ed.
 Brosquil; Igor, ed.
 Kalandraka.
 Collections of stories for adults such as In the Shadow of the Tale, ed.
 Palabras del Candil.
 Books of poems such as: From Arcadia to Govinda, Ed.
 Espiral Maior.
 Also articles about oral narration and literary creation in specialized magazines.

-As a narrator, she has been travelling for 20 years throughout the peninsular geography and throughout Europe, alone or accompanied, telling stories of both oral tradition and her own creation.
+As a narrator, she has been travelling for 20 years throughout the peninsular geography and Europe, alone or accompanied, telling stories of both oral tradition and her creation.